 Recognizing the importance of this unique habitat and the threats it faces, we are partnering with the Pew Charitable Trusts on a South Atlantic Salt Marsh Conservation Initiative that will ensure our coastal marshes and the land corridors will continue to thrive and serve as a benefit to our coastal communities and ecosystem into the future.

 The initiative has drawn broad support from organizations and individuals including those representing fishing, hunting, birding, boating, and conservation groups.
-It was officially endorsed by the Department of Defense’s Southeast Regional Partnership for Planning and Sustainability group which includes members from the Department of Defense, federal agencies, state natural resources agencies and military officials.
+It was officially endorsed by the Department of Defense’s Southeast Regional Partnership for Planning and Sustainability (SERPPAS) group which includes members from the Department of Defense, federal agencies, state natural resources agencies and military officials.
 The partnership promotes better collaboration in making resource use decisions and preventing encroachment around military installations.

 We are going to model this conservation initiative after a successful landscape scale effort—America’s Longleaf Restoration Initiative.
 This initiative, which was led by SERPPAS, has a 15-year goal of protecting and restoring almost 5 million acres of longleaf pine habitat and provides a successful, established framework for a South Atlantic Salt Marsh Conservation Plan.